Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet: Introduction

 In addition to challenges with sample quality and the inherent limitations of spin-ARPES, many experimental techniques yield only indirect evidence of NRSS, complicating efforts to unambiguously attribute observed spin splitting to its true origins.
 Transport and optical measurements, such as anomalous Hall effect (AHE)~\cite{Feng2022, Gonzalez2023} and circular dichroism~\cite{Hariki2024}, are sensitive to NRSS but often require coexisting ferromagnetism or applied magnetic fields to detect spin splitting.
 The AHE, for example, typically arises from nonzero magnetization~\cite{Hariki_xmcd_ruo2}, conflicting with the strictly AFM nature of NRSS materials.
 Similarly, optical probes measure off-diagonal conductivity tensor components that can result from other time-reversal symmetric mechanisms~\cite{sunko_linear_2023}, making their interpretation less definitive.
 Furthermore, transport signatures depend on splitting at the Fermi level, yet many NRSS metals exhibit their strongest signatures at higher energies~\cite{Yuan_et_al:2020}, limiting the general utility of these techniques.
 Low N\'eel temperatures in several altermagnetic candidates present another obstacle~\cite{Smejkal2022} since many state-of-the-art measurement tools combining spin-sensitivity with spectromicroscopy can be challenging at low temperatures~\cite{Vasilyev2016_speels, Reyes2023_magnon_tem}.
 This restricts the conditions under which NRSS can be experimentally verified and complicates efforts to link observed phenomena to theoretical predictions.
+A fully spin-resolved mapping of both occupied and unoccupied bands is therefore critical for definitively establishing NRSS beyond these indirect methods, underscoring the impact of approaches that measure the entire electronic structure within a single experimental framework.